Dhruvish09/PYTHON_TUT/INTERVIEW_QUESTION/Most_ask.md

     On the server side, the application checks the submitted CSRF token against the expected value.
 If the token is missing or incorrect, the server rejects the request.

+(23)Why Functions?
+Ans:
+    Abstraction and Reusability and extensibility.